What Zoologists and Wildlife Biologists Do

 - Physiology is the study of the normal function of living systems.

-- Soil zoology is the study of animals that live fully or partially in the soil.
+- Soil zoology is the study of animals which live fully or partially in the soil.

 - Teratology is the study of abnormal physiological development.